xfeng01/xfeng01.github.io/src/content/posts/Diffusion-QL.md

 As the scale of the Q-value function varies in different offline datasets, to normalize it, we follow  Fujimoto & Gu (2021) to set $α$ as $\alpha=\frac{\eta}{\mathbb{E}_{{(\boldsymbol{s},\boldsymbol{a})\thicksim\mathcal{D}}}[[Q_{\phi}(\boldsymbol{s},\boldsymbol{a})]]}$, where $η$ is a hyperparameter that balances  the two loss terms and the Q in the denominator is for normalization only and not differentiated over.

 ![Diffusion-QL](./images/Diffusion-QL.png)

+## 3 Policy Regularization

+**Diffusion Steps Overview**

+To effectively learn a distribution, the number of diffusion timesteps, denoted by $N$, should typically be large (e.g., $N = 20$ or $50$ for simple distributions).
+However, when applying Q-learning, a relatively smaller value of $N$ can still achieve satisfactory performance (or learn the optimal distribution).

+It’s important to note that increasing $N$ strengthens the policy regularization.
+Thus, $N$ serves as a key trade-off factor between the expressiveness of the policy and the computational cost involved in training.

+In these experiments, $N = 5$ yields good results on D4RL (Fu et al., 2020) datasets.
+T

+## 4 Experiments

+Experimental details: We train for 1000 epochs (2000 for Gym tasks).
+Each epoch consists of 1000 gradient steps with batch size 256.